Skip to content

 Technology curation

-This can be time consuming and lead to decision fatigue.
-In the JavaScript world, this is commonly known as JavaScript fatigue, a phenomenon describing the overwhelming array of technology choices in the JavaScript ecosystem.
-Drizzle Next uses a curated selection of technologies to be used as a foundation for web app projects.
+Many decisions happen at the beginnings of projects, where developers must choose a web framework, database, UI component library, object relational mapper (ORM), CSS framework, authentication solution, validation library, and other technologies relevant to the project.
+This can be time consuming and lead to decision fatigue, commonly known as JavaScript fatigue in the JavaScript world - a phenomenon describing the overwhelming array of technology choices in the JavaScript ecosystem.
+Drizzle Next uses a curated selection of technologies to serve as a foundation for web app projects, eliminating these early decision bottlenecks.

 Configuration automation

-By having a simple working example, you'll save time not having to build it entirely from scratch.
-You can customize the generated code to fit your project requirements.
-Additionally, Drizzle Next will display a checklist of tasks to complete the initial configuration.
-The init
+Developers will often use libraries to add capabilities such as authentication, authorization, UI and DB libraries, but setting these up can be time consuming.
+Drizzle Next provides an init command which allows you to choose from a short menu of configurations that you can initialize your Next.js app with, and by having a simple working example, you'll save time not having to build it entirely from scratch.
+You can customize the generated code to fit your project requirements, and Drizzle Next will display a checklist of tasks to complete the initial configuration, with the init command intended to be run once at the beginning of a new project.

 Scaffold automation